European Car Brands

 SEAT Logo

-Founded with the help of the Italian concern Fiat by the Spanish National Industrial Institute in 1950 with a factory in Martorell, SEAT introduced its first car in 1953.
-The brand focuses on racing models, which Spanish racers have used since 1972.
-In 1990, the company completely merged into Volkswagen.
-The brand logo has also been constantly evolving, which today is represented by a symbol familiar to the whole world – the letter S, the first letter of the company name.
-It is available in steel gray or metallic gray with serrated cutouts at the top and bottom.
-The top and bottom are separated, resembling two blades pointing in different directions.
-Under the sign is the text of the company’s full name, made in red.
-This logo’s execution symbolizes the company’s constant development, and its desire for overall balance and stability, reflecting practicality against the background of red, as an emotional element of the composition.
+Founded with the assistance of the Italian concern Fiat by the Spanish National Industrial Institute in 1950 with a factory in Martorell, SEAT introduced its first car in 1953.
+The brand mainly focuses on racing models, which Spanish racers have used since 1972.
+In 1990, the company fully joined the Volkswagen concern.
+It constantly changed the brand’s logo, which today is represented by a symbol familiar to the world – the letter S, the first letter of the company’s name.
+It is available in steel gray or metallic color with notched cutouts at the top and bottom.
+The top and bottom are separated and resemble two blades pointing in different directions.
+Under the sign is the text of the company’s full name in red.
+Such execution of the logo symbolizes the constant development of the company and its striving for overall balance and stability, reflecting practicality against the background of red color as an emotional element of the composition.

 Irizar